bg-omar/VAMcore/Readme.md

 ````
 This should return `<module 'sstcore' from 'C:\\workspace\\projects\\sstcore\\build\\Debug\\sstbindings.cp312-win_amd64.pyd'>`
 This indicates that the Python bindings for SSTcore have been successfully built and installed.
-If this command fails, ensure that `sstbindings.cp312-win_amd64.pyd` is found in the same directory where you run python.
+If this command fails, ensure that `sstbindings.cp311-win_amd64.pyd` is found in the same directory where you run python.
-When it does not work, you can try to recompile the C++ bindings from within `./build/` with `cmake --build . --config Debug` again.
+When it does not work, you can delete the `cmake-build` and `build` folder and try to recompile the C++ bindings from within `./build/` with `cmake ..` followed by  `cmake --build . --config Debug` again.

 ### 🐍 Import the SST Bindings in Python
 ```